dnwarnock/sample.async.websockets/docs/Using-WDT.md

 4. The git repo url should already be filled in.
 Select *Next -> Next -> Finish*
 5. The "sample.async.websockets [master]" repo should appear in the view

+### Building the sample in Eclipse

+#### Building with Gradle

-### Import Gradle projects into WDT
+###### Import Gradle projects into WDT

+The git repository has to be loaded as a project before we can build it.
 This assumes you have the Gradle IDE tools installed into Eclipse.

 1. In the Git Repository view, expand the websocket repo to see the "Working Directory" folder
 2. Right-click on this folder, and select *Copy path to Clipboard*